American AgCredit and Farm Credit Services of Hawaii completed their Plan of Combination effective July 1, 2019.

-U.S. AgBank, FCB is formed from the consolidation of Western Farm Credit Bank and Farm Credit Bank of Wichita.
+U.S. AgBank, FCB is formed from the consolidation of Western Farm Credit Bank and Farm Credit Bank of Wichita — October 1, 2003.

 Farm Credit Services of Central Kansas, ACA is established — with its subsidiaries Farm Credit Services of Central Kansas, FLCA and Farm Credit Services of Central Kansas, PCA, effective October 1, 2002.

-Merged with Farm Credit Services of Southern California effective April 1, 2001.
+Merger with Farm Credit Services of Southern California, effective April 1, 2001.